typemill/docs/04-for-plugin-developers/02-documentation/02-field-overview.md

 ### select

-Select-fields are also created with options like this:
+Select fields are created with options like this:

 ````
 forms: